vbaboyan/vbaboyan.github.io/_posts/2019-11-11-nutrition.md

 ## Data Filtering
 Next, I wanted to scale the nutrient contents by their recommended daily intake (RDI) values.
 As mentioned before, the RDI for potassium is 4700mg so let's take a look at some common foods that fall in the upper 90th percentile of RDI values for potassium - which tends to be in the 10-20% RDI range.
-Three of the predominant food groups that match this criterion are (1) nuts and nut products, (2) Fruits and Fruit Juices, (3) and Vegetable and Vegetable products.
+Personally, i'm interested in foods that are low in sugar and animal proteins.
+That said, three of the predominant food groups that match these interests are (1) nuts and nut products, (2) Fruits and Fruit Juices, (3) and Vegetable and Vegetable products.

 <img src="{{ site.url }}{{site.baseurl }}/assets/images/figs/Pie.png" alt="Potassium Pie Chart">

-By discarding the uninteresting foods that fall outside of that range, we can generate a so-called "Word Cloud" for each of the food groups to take get a sense of the products that fall into each category.
+By discarding the uninteresting food items that fall outside of that 10-20% range, we can generate a so-called "Word Cloud" for each of the food groups to get a sense of the products that fall into each category.
+Here's what that looks like for each of the 3 categories of interest:

 <img src="{{ site.url }}{{site.baseurl }}/assets/images/figs/wordclouds2.png" alt="Potassium WordCloud">

 The word cloud on the top-left are the potassium-rich foods found in the Nut and Nut Products and the cloud on the top-right are the foods found in the Fruit and Fruit Juices.
 The cloud on the bottom is a lot larger since most potassium-rich foods tend to be Vegetable and Vegetable products which makes sense.
-This method isn't perfect, as you can easily spot uninformative words in the clouds.
-But it's as they say, *data isn't a substitute for common sense*.
+This Wordl-Cloud method isn't perfect, as you can easily spot uninformative words in them (e.g., "english", "partially", "creamed", "products", etc).
+But it's as they say, **data isn't a substitute for common sense**.
 You can nonetheless get a good idea of the foods in each category.
-What stands out to me here is that the banana is not found in these results.
+What stands out to me most is how the banana is absent in these results, while the plantain is not.
+Interesting.
+This method also provides evidence that avocados are God's gift to humankind.

 ## Rankings Food Items on the Basis of Nutrient Combos